-The effectiveness gains are linked to potential savings in costs for accident and incidents obtained through improved management of risks.
+The effectiveness gains are linked to potential savings in costs for accidents and incidents obtained through improved management of risks.
 The effectiveness gains would also generate benefits on operator side (e.g. lower damage costs for infrastructure and rolling stock).
 Overall, it is assumed that there would be reduced accident costs of 0.1% over the considered life time (20 years).
-This would translate into lower accident costs of between 2.7 and 3.8 mln EUR per annum (equivalent to 1.7 avoided accident per annum in the EU-28).
+This would translate into lower accident costs of between 2.7 and 3.8 mln EUR per annum (equivalent to 1.7 avoided accident per annum in the EU).
 Overall, an assumed 0.1% savings in accident costs is considered rather conservative.

 Quantification of benefits for national safety authorities have not been monetized although it is likely that there would be at least potential efficiency gains linked to improved targeting and prioritizing of supervision activities.
-Further work on this element is foreseen for the next version of the impact assessment.

-Further details of the basis for these gains are provided in Annex EcoEv1.
+Further details of the basis for these gains are provided in Annex EcoEv 1.